 10.2.5 Rider Alerts During Service Interruptions

 In coordination with Sound Transit, the County will electronically produce and post customer notification information using various systems alerts such as public address (PA) and variable message announcements (VMA), email, text messaging, rider website and automated phone system.
-King County will send electronic transit alerts for Link service as outlined in the Customer Service Policy and Procedures.
+The County will send electronic transit alerts for Link service as outlined in the Customer Service Policy and Procedures.
 If the Link Control Center is relocated to the Operations and Maintenance Facility under Section 7.6, then Sound Transit will perform this task.

 10.3 Fare Media Sales